OnyeijeBridget/CMS-NursingHome-COVID-19-Dashboard/README.md

 # CMS-NursingHome-COVID-19-Dashboard

+#Brief Description
 Excel-based data analysis and dashboard project using CMS Nursing Home COVID-19 data.
 Focused on data cleaning, quality assurance filtering, vaccination rate calculations, state and facility-level insights with PivotTables, DAX Measures, and Power Query

+#Project Overview
+This project presents a comprehensive analysis of the CMS Nursing Home COVID-19 dataset, leveraging Excel as a full-stack analytics tool to assess facility-level data integrity, vaccination performance, and public health outcomes across U.S. states.
+The dataset—known for its complexity and reporting inconsistencies—was subjected to rigorous cleaning and quality assurance filtering, reducing 14,791 raw records to a trusted analytical base of 62% high-quality entries.

+Using Power Query, I implemented rule-based data exclusion to remove nulls, invalid provider IDs, and non-submitted reports, preserving only QA-compliant facilities.
+Key metrics, such as up-to-date staff and resident vaccination rates, confirmed weekly COVID-19 cases, and QA pass distributions, were engineered using robust DAX measures and dynamically linked PivotTables.

+The resulting multi-page dashboard visualizes the top 20 states by COVID-19 burden and vaccination rates, uncovers potential reporting bias due to data retention thresholds, and provides actionable insights for data quality improvement.
+Special attention was given to filtering logic, denominator integrity in percentage calculations, and the risk of overestimating performance post-cleaning.

+This project reflects a strong grasp of healthcare data analysis, Excel modeling, and the importance of data quality in operational reporting.
+It exemplifies stakeholder-driven analytics—translating messy public health data into credible, insight-ready visuals for performance monitoring, benchmarking, and strategic planning.